TheMrityunjayPathak/Feature-Engineering/README.md

 ## Getting Started

-- You can clone this repository using the following command :
+- Clone this repository to your local machine by using the following command :
   ```
   git clone https://github.com/TheMrityunjayPathak/Feature-Engineering.git
   ```